penguinland/bridge_practice/README.md

     once you've made a git clone of that, running `make` should compile it (you'll need `make`, GCC, flex, and yacc installed).
 Then, copy the binary (`dealer`) to somewhere in your shell path.
+- XeLaTeX (only used when generating PDFs, not the webserver)
+  - On Ubuntu, run `sudo apt-get install texlive-xetex`
+  - On a Mac, run `brew cask install mactex`

 Once that's all installed, `run.sh` should be able to display 2 PDFs (one of problems and one of solutions).
 If something has gone wrong but you figure out